Drops of God: The "Twelve Apostles" and "The Drops of God"

 To win each round of the competition to identify the 13 mystery wines, Shizuku and Issei have to present a correct choice of wine and a justification of the choice which most closely matches Yutaka's description of the wine in his will.
 The judge is Yutaka's old friend Robert Doi.
+The thirteenth wine, "The Drops of God", is never revealed in the series, stating every person has own personal "Drops of God" because every person's taste is different.